coderefinery/git-intro/content/commits.md

 We offer **three different paths** of how to do this exercise.
-For the CodeRefinery workshop day 1, we use and demonstrate the **GitHub path** only and recommend you do that.
-(You can get experience with the other paths on day 2)
+For the CodeRefinery workshop day 1, we use and demonstrate the **GitHub path** only and recommend you do that
+(you can get experience with
+the other paths on day 2).

 :::{exercise} Exercise: Practice creating commits and branches (20 min)
 1. Make sure that you now work **on your fork** of the recipe-book